Sunday 28 August 2022.

 A guided walk as part of a small group to the summit of Skiddaw (3054ft/931m), the beautiful mountain that forms the backdrop of the popular Lake District town of Keswick.
 It is the sixth highest mountain in England.

-My Skiddaw guided walk not only brings in the summit of this iconic mountain, it provides the opportunity to bag six 'Wainwrights' in one day.
-You will be in a small group of no more than six people plus your guide.
+This guided walk not only takes in the summit of this iconic mountain, it provides the opportunity to bag six 'Wainwrights' in one day.

 By taking the bus to our starting point on the west side of the mountain, near Bassenthwaite Lake, we are able to make our ascent via a scenic path, avoiding the crowds of the tourist route.
 We walk up the hillside, ascending via a high ridge over the three Wainwrights of Ullock Pike, Longside and Carl Side.
-On a clear day there are spectacular views over the lake and over the Southerndale Valley to the summit of Skiddaw.
+On a clear day there are spectacular views over the lake and over the Southerndale Valley to the top of Skiddaw.
 As we get higher, our route swings round to the left and we ascend to the summit itself.
-Our descent route on the main path brings in the summit of Skiddaw Little Man, and the summit of Latrigg for fine views over Keswick and Derwent Water.
+Our descent route on the main path brings in the summits of Skiddaw Little Man, and Latrigg with fine views over Keswick and Derwent Water.

-The cost to join this guided walk up Skiddaw is £39 per person, including bus fare from Keswick to the start of the walk.
+The cost to join this guided walk up Skiddaw is £40 per person, which includes the bus fare from Keswick to the start of the walk.
 Please book and pay below.
-You are booking with Cath Lee who will guide the walk on the day.